ENVIRONMENTAL SCIENCE

 Program Overview

 Environmental science is a natural science discipline that studies environmental problems and human impact on the environment.
 The discipline draws on biology, chemistry, ecology, engineering, geology, meteorology, oceanography and physics.
 Environmental science is different than environmental studies, which emphasizes the human relationship with the environment and the social and political dimensions thereof.
 Our program is intended for students either interested in pursuing a baccalaureate degree in environmental science or who want to obtain an entry level technician position.
 An Associate of Science in Environmental Science degree is a great starting point for students to learn basic fundamental principles, practices, and field techniques in preparation for careers in research, government, and academia where there is a growing demand for environmental scientists.
-There are 2 concentrations for the A.S. in Environmental Science: Biology or Chemistry.
+CIP Code: 030104

 Overall Program Objectives